 - Typically 15-20 students in each course.

-- Lectures delivered via online video, with transcripts also available.
+- Lectures delivered via streaming video, with transcripts also available.

 - Supplemental readings are provided to encourage further exploration of topic.

 - Facilitator-moderated chat session with students in course.

 - All course materials are available online in the course.